Unforeseen medical treatment

 - Dentures, crowns, etc. are not reimbursed.

-- Take your prescription from the doctor, hospital or specialist to any pharmacy.
+- Take your prescription from to any pharmacy.

 - The first time you buy medicine in Denmark, you will receive a special card with a unique number.

-- Show this card whenever you purchase medicine, so that your reimbursement can be calculated.
+- Show this card whenever you purchase medicine so your reimbursement can be calculated.

 - Whether or not you are reimbursed depends on how much prescription medicine you consume in a given year.
-You will not be reimbursed if the value of your annual consumption falls below a fixed minimum.
+You will not be reimbursed if the value of your annual consumption falls below a fixed minimum (in 2016: DKK 935/year).

-- Ambulance service (or that of a 'Special Sick Vehicle' særligt sygekøretøj) is free in emergencies.
+- The ambulance service (or a 'special vehicle for patients', særligt sygekøretøj is free in emergencies.

 - There are no special rules for transport by air ambulance.

-If you had to pay the full price for treatment (because you did not show your European Health Insurance Card, for example), you can seek reimbursement from the public healthcare in the municipality ('kommunen') you are visiting.
-Find the local municipality on borger.dk, “Vælg kommune” (at the top of the page).
+If you have to pay the full price for treatment, you may seek reimbursement from the public healthcare in the municipality ('kommunen') you are visiting.
+Find the local municipality on borger.dk, “Vælg kommune” (at the top of the page - Danish only).

 - Show all original bills, receipts and referrals